 Add opens a dialog box that allows you to add new folders.
-Highlight the desired folder and click "OK" to add it to the VST path.
-Pressing Delete will remove the selected path from the VST scan.
-Restore to Default will set the VST path to those folders that are defined as VST paths in the Windows system.
-This includes paths set in the registry as well as the environment variable VST_PATH.
+Highlight the desired folder and click "OK" to add it to the VST2 path.
+Pressing Delete (this button will be lit only if you have selected a path) will remove the selected path from the VST scan.
+Restore to Default will set the VST path to those folders that are defined as VST2 paths in your computer's operating system.
+In Windows, this includes paths set in the registry as well as the environment variable VST_PATH.